images 1 1

 6494 targets don’t equal 6494 unique targets.
 1 keyword used in broad, phrase, and exact are technically 3 different targets.

-Is that cheating the system?
-Not exactly.
-Going from targeting a keyword in only 1 match type to targeting it in all 3 can increase clicks and impressions by 30-80%, so step number one of target expansion is duplicating all keywords in all match types.
+Going from targeting a keyword in only 1 match type to targeting it in all 3 can increase clicks and impressions by 30-80%, so the first step in target expansion is duplicating all keywords in all match types.

-Now, step number 2 is to make sure you’re using all targeting types.
-Before we got involved, this seller was only using keyword targeting for his campaigns.
 After we started working on the account, we introduced ASIN targeting, auto-targeting, and category targeting which increased the total number of targets in the account by 876.

 Finding and Adding New Keywords